KTHfem-tech/phdschool/README.md

 1. **Group formation:**
 Form a group of up to five members.
 Smaller groups are welcome, but no group may have more than five students.

-2. **Proposal submission:** Each group must submit a project proposal by May 28 to payberah@kth.se.
+2. **Proposal submission:** Each group must submit a project proposal by June 2 to payberah@kth.se.
 You may begin working on the project once your proposal is approved.
 The proposal must include:
    - The names of all group members
    - A brief description of the problem you plan to work on
    - Your main research question